 Clonidine Treatment: Signs, Symptoms, Withdrawal Risks & Treatment

 Clonidine is a sedative and antihypertensive drug commonly prescribed to treat health conditions including anxiety, ADHD, and opioid addiction.
 When used in addiction treatment, clonidine helps reduce and eliminate many withdrawal symptoms associated with quitting alcohol and opioids.
-If you or someone you love is struggling with addiction, call our 24/7 confidential helpline at 800 774 5796 to learn more about how clonidine can make your recovery from addiction more comfortable.

 Understanding Clonidine Treatment